tommyle/built-with-flutter/README.md

 # Built with Flutter

-How can we accelerate the adoption of Flutter using data?
+Companies building their applications with Flutter

-- We track the adoption of Flutter in the startup and corporate worlds, to provide insight into the growth of Flutter
-- We shine a spotlight on companies that are using Flutter to promote adoption
+We track the adoption of Flutter in the startup and corporate worlds, to provide insight into the growth of Flutter.
+We shine a spotlight on companies that are using Flutter to promote it's adoption.

-## Who is this list for?

-For tech leaders and decision makers:
-- This list provides some insight into how other companies have used Flutter to build their applications
-- This can give you an idea of whether Flutter would be a good fit for your company

-For students and software engineers:
-- It is important to know whether learning Flutter is worth the investment
-- Is Flutter adoption on the rise and being used by startups and corporations?
-- Are there job opportunities as a Flutter developer?

 ## Companies using Flutter (Click the image)
 [<img src="./assets/built-with-flutter.png">](https://airtable.com/shrWbHM5xvmZqpchV/tblCCKrEng35JdAKu)